xonq/tutorials/containers.md

 ## CONTAINERS
 - [Singularity documentation](https://sylabs.io/guides/3.6/user-guide/)

 Singularity is a software that manages and executes software *containers*, similar to Docker.
-Containers pack a program and its dependencies in essentially a miniaturized virtual machine, which isolates the software environment, preserves its integrity, and makes software easily disseminated.
-Publishing container links promotes reproducible computational science by providing an image of published software and allowing reviewers/readers to access that software with relative ease.
+Containers pack a program and its dependencies in essentially a miniaturized virtualization environment - similar to a virtual machine except smaller and with less overhead.
+This isolates the software environment, preserves its integrity, and makes software easily disseminated.
+Additionally, publishing container links promotes reproducible computational science by providing an image of published software and allowing reviewers/readers to access that software with relative ease.

 <br />